Nael-Studio/nael-platform/README.md

 ## Microservices Architecture

-Nael Platform includes a comprehensive microservices module (`@nl-framework/microservices`) that brings NestJS-style message patterns to Bun with first-class Dapr integration.
+NL Framework includes a comprehensive microservices module (`@nl-framework/microservices`) that brings NestJS-style message patterns to Bun with first-class Dapr integration.
 The architecture supports event-driven communication patterns while maintaining the same decorator-based developer experience as the HTTP and GraphQL modules.

 ### Key Features